RifaOrin/Penguin-Fashion/README.md

 # 🐧 Penguin Fashion

-Penguin Fashion is a responsive fashion landing page built using **only HTML and CSS**.
+Penguin Fashion is a responsive fashion landing page built using **only HTML and TailwindCSS**.
 The website showcases men’s and women’s jackets with a clean UI, product cards, pricing, and call-to-action buttons.

 ## 🌐 Live Preview